brashrebel/wp-activity/readme.txt

 == ChangeLog ==

+= 0.5 =
+* Added setting for use of relatives dates
+* Activity is now displayed in the admin plugin page

 = 0.4a =
-* Comments and posts adds are now correctly logged.
+* Comments and posts adds are now correctly logged

 = 0.4 =
 * Post creation/edition separated